-Some patients have residual leukemia cells in their bone marrow even after they have received intensive treatment for AML.
-In these cases, the disease is referred to as "refractory" (or "refractory AML").
-Less than 15 percent of children have refractory AML.
+Some patients have high levels of residual leukemia cells in their bone marrow even after they have received intensive treatment for AML.
+In these cases, the disease is referred to as refractory (or refractory AML).
+Less than 15 percent of children treated have refractory AML.

 Other patients achieve remission but later have a return of leukemia cells in their bone marrow.
-This is referred to as a "relapse" of the disease (or "relapsed AML").
+This is referred to as a relapse of the disease (or relapsed AML).
 Approximately 50 percent of children with AML will have disease relapse.